 He believes that the Stealth Falcon program and the UAE government are affiliated in some way.
 The artifacts from the digital campaign were traced to one activist’s Twitter account.
 The trace was back in 2012 a time when the account seemed to be in the government’s control.
 Around 31 tweets were seen to be sent by Stealth Falcon, and 30 of them were targeted at 27 victims.
 From the 27, 24 of them were linked to the UAE government through their photo IDs on the accounts.

 The attack which was directed towards Donaghy, together with the Twitter accounts was made through a short malicious URL.
 The URL was shortened by the engineers who are responsible for the Stealth Falcon.
 After a user clicks on the URL, it surveys the operating system on the computer and then takes the user to a benign website.
 After further investigations, it seemed the URL had been sent 402 times, and 73 percent of the time it was directed towards UAE issues.
-However after further study of the URLs that were sent to the various people, only the one sent to Rori Donaghy actually contained a definitive spyware.
+However, after further study of the URLs that were sent to the various people, only the one sent to Rori Donaghy actually contained definitive spyware.

 The spyware sent to Donaghy showed that there had been a network of 67 active commands and controls which were contained in the spyware.
-This shows that there might be a broader and wider use of the malware that was contained in Donaghy’s email than is known out there.
+This shows that there might be a broader and wider use of the malware that was contained in Donaghy’s email that is known out there.
 After scanning Donaghy’s email, the report also managed to prove that the alleged reporter who had contacted him and offered him a job was fictitious.